VysonTech/Vyson-Site-maintenance/README.md

 # Vyson Technologies — Maintenance / Upgrade Page

-A clean, premium, deployment-ready maintenance page built with:
+This maintenance page was built with:

 - HTML5
 - CSS3